-\pm Where close links exist between the \boxtimes insurance undertaking or \bigotimes reinsurance undertaking and other natural or legal persons, the competent \boxtimes supervisory \bigotimes authorities shall grant authorisation only if those links do not prevent the effective exercise of their supervisory functions.

-The competent \boxtimes supervisory \bigotimes authorities shall refuse authorisation if the laws, regulations or administrative provisions of a non-member \boxtimes third \bigotimes country governing one or more natural or legal persons with which the \boxtimes insurance or \bigotimes reinsurance undertaking has close links, or difficulties involved in their enforcement \boxtimes of those laws \bigotimes , prevent the effective exercise of their supervisory functions.

-$\underline{\underline{3}}$ The competent \boxtimes supervisory \bigotimes authorities shall require reinsurance undertakings to provide them with the information they require to monitor compliance with the conditions referred to in the first paragraph $\underline{\underline{1}}$ on a continuous basis.
+- $\underline{\underline{+}}$ Where close links exist between the \boxtimes insurance undertaking or \boxtimes reinsurance undertaking and other natural or legal persons, the competent \boxtimes supervisory \boxtimes authorities shall grant authorisation only if those links do not prevent the effective exercise of their supervisory functions. - The competent \boxtimes supervisory \boxtimes authorities shall refuse authorisation if the laws, regulations or administrative provisions of a non-member \boxtimes third \boxtimes country governing one or more natural or legal persons with which the \boxtimes insurance or \boxtimes reinsurance undertaking has close links, or difficulties involved in the enforcement \boxtimes of those laws \boxtimes , prevent the effective exercise of their supervisory functions. - $\underline{\underline{}}$ The empetent \boxtimes supervisory \boxtimes authorities shall require reinsurance undertakings to provide them with the information they require to monitor compliance with the conditions referred to in the first paragraph $\underline{\underline{}}$ on a continuous basis.

-Head office of the \boxtimes insurance or \bigotimes reinsurance undertaking
+Head office of the ⊠ insurance or ⊠ reinsurance undertaking

-Member States shall require that the head offices of \boxtimes insurance or \ll reinsurance undertakings be situated in the same Member State as their registered offices.
+Member States shall require that the head offices of ⊠ insurance or ⊠ reinsurance undertakings be situated in the same Member State as their registered offices.